19wh1a1270/II-IT-B-LAB/DS Lab/Experiment 1/linear search without rec/README.md

 2.write a function with name linear search with a for loop which will crosscheck each value of the array from the starting to the end with the target number.

-3.here the given array is {10, 6, 8, 15, 20, 3, 14, 99, 66, 30} and our target number is 0, so our program checks from the first element to the last element since the element 0 is not present in the array, the program will return -1 and the output is the number is not present in the array.
+3.here the given array is {10, 6, 8, 15, 20, 3, 14, 99, 66, 30} and our target number is 0, so our program checks from the first element to the last element since the element 0 is not present in the array, the program will return -1 and the output is : Element is not present in the array.

 ![Output2](output0.png)